sailoog/openplotter-documentation/en/getting_started.md

 OpenPlotter NOOBS installer will make a silent install, this means that you do not have to do anything.
 It will take several minutes to format partitions and install the system.

 **If you are on an headless system you have to wait until a WiFi network named "OpenPlotter" apears on your client computer.
-The default password is "12345678", please change this as soon as possible on WiFi AP tab.**
+The default password is "12345678", please change this as soon as possible on WiFi AP tab.
+For more information see **[**Headless**](/headless.md)** chapter.**

 Once the OpenPlotter NOOBS installer has installed OpenPlotter RPI, it will start directly every time we connect the Raspberry Pi.